May 31, 2018

-The webinar ‘Tackle travel industry disruption with faster speed to insight’ brought together expert panellists Caroline Bremner, Head of Travel & Tourism at Euromonitor, John Flesta, Vice President at Ipsos, and Martin Rückert, Chief AI Officer at Market Logic.
+The webinar ‘Tackle travel industry disruption with faster speed to insight’ brought together expert panelists Caroline Bremner, Head of Travel & Tourism at Euromonitor, John Flesta, Vice President at Ipsos, and Martin Rückert, Market Logic’s cognitive guru.

 The speakers identified major trends shaking up the global travel sector.
 Caroline kicked off the session by reminding the audience that the travel industry has been in disruption for the past twenty years and that yesterday’s disruptors – Expedia, Booking.com, TripAdvisor – are now the disrupted.

 “The latest Euromonitor research tells us that disruption is the new normal.
 Tech giants such as Google and Amazon hold huge power over travelers and consumers, and the more they invest in the travel and tourism industry, the more disruption we’ll see.

 In addition to this, more P2P interactions will lead to new customer experiences and business models that will consider the increasingly higher expectations of today’s consumer.”
 She posed one fundamental question: where will disruption come from next?

 There are 8 billion smartphones in the world right now, of which half are connected to the internet.
 By 2030 all mobile phones are expected to be internet-enabled.
 This is empowering growing players like Airbnb and the Chinese Ctrip to really challenge Expedia and Booking’s dominance in the market.